danilovcorrea/Getting-and-Cleaning-Data-Course-Project/test.md

 ## Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement

-### Checking if “dplyr” package is installed and load the package:
+### Checking if “dplyr” package is installed and loading the package:
 ```
 if (!"dplyr" %in% installed.packages()) {install.packages("dplyr")}
 library(dplyr)